dkanzariya/Book/Job Description.md

 conversational AI framework with other NVIDIA products

 Participate in developing and reviewing code, design documents, use case reviews, and test plan reviews and help innovate, identify problems, recommend solutions and perform triage in a collaborative team environment.

+Do you have experience in Fine Tuning LLM's like GPT, Llama, Falcon, Palm

+Do you have experience working with Vector Databases like Pinecone, Weaviate, Chroma DB , Faiss ?